SlapBot/powir/README.md

 - Any of the changes you make at src directory will reflect instantly in the app.
 - Any of the changes made for server requires the app to be restarted using: `npm run electron-start`

+#### Browser Window App
+- Run `npm run lite-mode` which opens up a tab in your default browser again with HMR enabled.
+- Entrypoint of the browser window app is at`public/browser.js`.
+- Everything related to rendering is done at: `src` directory.
+- Any of the changes you make at src directory will reflect instantly in the app.
+- Any of the changes made for server requires the app to be restarted using: `npm run lite-mode`

 ## Contributing